cisocrgroup/Resources/manuals/profiler-manual.md

 $ export PATH=$PATH:$HOME/bin
 ~~~

 Now you can start to build and install the profiler.
-From the `ocrcxx`
+From the Profiler top level
 directory simply call the `make` utility:

 ~~~{.bash}